-St Hilda’s CE High School is one of eleven schools of the PASCH network in the UK and was welcomed into the PASCH school network in October 2018.
+St Hilda’s CE High School is one of twelve schools of the PASCH network in the UK and was welcomed into the PASCH school network in October 2018.

 It was founded in 1894 as a girls-only school which was turned into a coeducational Church of England school in 1944.
 At present, more than 863 students are studying at St Hilda’s CE School in Liverpool in northwestern England.

 It constitutes the only coeducational CE school in Liverpool , making it a unique type of school.
 It also offers a brand new school building that has been reopened in 2015 after a phase of refurbishment.

 The school’s three German teachers, one of whom a native speaker of the language, teach all of the learners of German at St Hilda’s which constitute one third of the students of all of the respective years.
 For A-level students, German is offered even for very small groups of students, and St Hilda’s also has established contacts with the German department of the University of Liverpool, offers regular field trips to Germany and what is more, can rely on the profound support for the German language and its relevance of the school’s parents.

 On top of that, both the teacher in charge of the participation of St Hilda’s in the PASCH network that has been awarded with the German Teacher Lifetime Achievement Award in 2018 and the head teacher are very keen on establishing a closer connection between the subject of German and STEM subjects, which is promoted by the Goethe-Institut as one of its key goals.